fdnt7/fdnt7/etc/names.md

 <!-- Etymology -->
 ## Etymology

-> ***Fridenity*** is derived from the word "Friday" and "Night".
+> ***Fridenity*** is derived from the words "Friday" and "Night".
 Friday nights are my preferred time to relax and continue working on my passion projects.
-It is my favourite peroid of time in a week. *This is my brand name*.
+It is my favourite time of a week. *This is my brand name*.
 >
 > ***Fridella*** is further derived from *Fridenity*, with it being a more people name-like variation. *This is my personal name*.